dpavot/blah6/README.md

 ## Day 06/02/2020

 Application of small sub set of regular expressions to catch false and negative examples that follow the previously mentioned patterns had some interesting results.

 Test against the gold standard data set shows 52 detections.

 ## Day 07/02/2020

+Initial exploration of the identification of negative relations between human phenotypes and genes was partially successful.
+More manual work, building regular expressions, should boost these preliminary results.

 #### Future Work:

+- Apply a classifier (check how it compares).
-- Evaluate on the entire data set
+- Evaluate on the entire data set.
-- Apply to other data sets
+- Apply to other data sets.
+Negative relations in manually annotated data sets should be easier to detect since the unknown relations would be present.